mor1/g54ccs-labs/README.md

 otherwise it will not behave the way you expect.
 Pay particular attention if you use different editors as some use tab characters, some use spaces, and so you can confuse things.
 If in doubt, use the space bar to insert spaces to indent your code.

+_Notepad++_ appears to be particularly poor at being consistent with this, so I would strongy recommend using the Python specific environment, _IDLE_, which is installed as part of the Python distribution.
+If you right-click a Python `.py` file, then "Open with IDLE" should be one of the options.

 ### Application Names

-The GAE development server does not support application names containing UPPER CASE LETTERS.
+The GAE development server does not support application names containing _any_ UPPER CASE LETTERS.

 ### SDK Location